LLatrieval: LLM-Verified Retrieval for Verifiable Generation: LLatrieval: LLM-Verified Retrieval

-where $I_q$ instructs the LLM to identify the missing information in the current documents $D$ for the given question $q$ and generate the corresponding query $Q$.
-Then we $Q$ to retrieve the corresponding documents for information supplement.
+\end{small} where $I_q$ instructs the LLM to identify the missing information in the current documents $D$ for the given question $q$ and generate the corresponding query $Q$, shown in Figure~\ref{fig:retrieval_verification_and_miss_info_query}.
+Then we use $Q$ to retrieve the corresponding documents for information supplement.
 For the fusion of the newly retrieved documents and $D$, please refer to section~\ref{sec:update_verify_iteration}.

-When the current dense retrievers often use the BERT-based architecture~\citep{dpr} and produce one vector for calculating similarity, it is challenging for them to comprehensively tackle the user query which involves the knowledge from multiple aspects and complicated reasoning, and widely exists in the real-world scenarios.
-The proposed missing-info query can supplement multiple-aspect information through iteratively identifying and querying the missing information by LLM, which can fully harness the LLM's remarkable language understanding and reasoning ability.
+When the current dense retrievers often use the BERT-based architecture~\citep{dpr} and produce one vector for calculating similarity, it is challenging for them to comprehensively tackle the user query involving the knowledge from multiple aspects~\citep{sub_sentence_encoder,multi_view_dense_encoder} and complicated reasoning, which widely exists in the real-world scenarios.
+During the verify-update iterations, the missing-info query can supplement multiple-aspect information through iteratively identifying and querying the missing information by LLM, which can fully harness the LLM's remarkable language understanding and reasoning abilities.
 In experiments, we explore two styles of missing-info query: 1) \textit{question}: the corresponding question of missing information; 2) \textit{pseudo passage}: inspired by the query rewriting methods~\citep{hyde,lamer}, we generate a pseudo passage of missing information as retrieval query, which neighbors the relevant documents and thus can help better retrieve them.
 We regard developing stronger missing-info query modules as future work.